anandsun78/agentic-ai-chat/KAFKA_SETUP.md

 ## Support

 For issues or questions:
-- Check the Agentic API documentation in your hackathon dashboard
+- Check the Agentic API documentation in your Confluent Cloud dashboard
 - Review Kafka.js documentation: https://kafka.js.org/
 - Check Confluent Cloud documentation for cluster-specific issues